Resources are available to students across the UND campus.

 Dear [Instructor name],

 My name is [Name], and I will be attending your course [Course Name] on [Days] at [Time] this [Term].
 I am transgender and have not yet legally changed my name.
 On your roster is my legal name, [Legal Name].
-I would greatly appreciate it if you would use [Name] and use [Pronouns] when referring to me.
+I would greatly appreciate it if you would use [Name] and use [Pronouns] when addressing me.
 If you are looking for some additional resources please contact Student Diversity & Inclusion or visit UND.edu/pridecenter.
 Thank you for your understanding, and I look forward to starting your course!

 Northern Praire Community Clinic in Columbia Hall offers transgender voice therapy.

-The FM Pride Collective and Community Center is an inclusive space.
+The Pride Collective and Community Center is an inclusive space.
 We strive to create an environment that is welcoming of all individuals regardless of their identity or sexuality.
 As a board we are working diligently to seek out the unmet needs of our community and the individuals it is comprised of

 Harbor Health Clinic is a health clinic that provides healthcare for Transgender individuals.